Our instructors have taught over 1000 students over the past 9 years.

 18 Months to a New Career

-This online self-study program is designed to get you to finish in as little as 8 to 18 months.
+This online self-study program is designed to get you to finish in as little as 6 to 12 months.
 After passing the NALA Certified Paralegal exam, we assist you with internships and job placement in the D.C. area.
 We don't want to just train you.
-We want to help you get a viable job!
+We want to help you find a viable job!

 14 Legal Courses